you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 In 2012 Tripsy changed both its name (to Kidney Support Gold) and its

 formulation.
 Tripsy used to contain diuretics such as parsley, but Kidney

-Support Gold contains astralagus root, cordyceps sinesis, rehmannia and Dong
+Support Gold contains astragalus root, cordyceps sinesis, rehmannia and Dong

-Holisticat states that astralagus should only be used short term in
+Holisticat states that astragalus should only be used short term in

-been used in human kidney transplant patients and appears to help reduce the
+has been used in human kidney transplant patients and appears to help reduce

 cyclosporine, an anti-rejection medication commonly used following kidney

 transplants.
-It is a natural blood thinner.
+Cordyceps is a natural blood thinner.
 It may increase the effectiveness

 corticosteroids, so I would not use it in a cat who is on steroids.